algorithmiaio/sample-apps/algo-dev-demo/classification-naivebayes-r/README.md

 # Naive Bayes Classification Demo

-In this hands-on tutorial, we'll go through how to host a pre-trained R model and data on Algorithmia, learn how to deploy a that model into production, and then call the algorithm once it's been deployed to make inferences.
+In this hands-on tutorial, we'll go through how to host a pre-trained R model and it's associated data on Algorithmia, learn how to deploy that model into production, and then call the algorithm once it's been deployed to make inferences.

 ## Prerequisites